America’s Amazing Ghost Town

 Lottie continued, “Miners came from New York, Boston, Philadelphia.
 The rich ones took a steamer through the Panama Canal.
 The boat captains were just as fevered by the gold, and abandoned their ships anchored in San Francisco Bay.”

-“Just as many men came from Europe—mostly Irish I remember.”
+“Just as many men came from Europe—mostly Irish, like you, she laughed.

 I turned my head up the street.

 “That was Chinatown”.
 Lottie told me.
-“You couldn’t be Chinese, Mexican
+“The Chinese, Mexican

-or Injun and live near Main Street.
+or Native Indians weren’t allowed to live near Main Street.
 The Chinese sold vegetables, did laundry

-and operated opium dens with bunks upstairs for those who
+and operated opium dens with bunks for those who

-“At first, a good man could make living himself.
-How many hours a day that man could swing an ax, dig into the ground, and sift through rubble for gold
+“At first, a good man could make living himself swinging an ax, diggingthe ground, and sift through rubble for gold.

 I touched a glass case protecting a sepia toned print of well dressed men.

-Lottie continued, “Soon, however, a man working alone could no longer compete with the newly formed companies of investors with their paid teams and better equipment.
+Lottie continued, “Soon, however, a man working alone could no longer compete with newly formed companies of investors with better equipment.
 The mining companies bribed officials for the rights to the best claims.
 Disputes were settled with bullets.
 The law favored those with money.”

 “In my profession, I had to be a good listener.
 I heard the stories of travelers, politicians, cowpokes, gunfighters, con men and husbands.
 I learned the news before it was written in Bodie’s weekly paper.”